mvrusso/ISDS3105_fall18/lectures/lesson11_openData/README.md

 #.
 To access the [Socrata API](https://dev.socrata.com/) from R install `RSocrata`

 #.
-Create a new app to obtain you authentication tokens: you need them to connect to the API from R. To create an app, from the tab "my assets" click on "manage" then "Create new application
+Create a new app to obtain your authentication tokens: you need them to connect to the API from R. To create an app, from the tab "my assets" click on "manage" then "Create new application

 ![](pics/myasset.png)